pappitti/modernbert-mlx/README.md

 Uses the ModelForSentenceTransformers class, which extends ModelForSentenceSimilarity.
 The only difference is weight sanitization as sentence transformers parameters keys are specific.
 See examples/sentencetransformers.py

-- "zero-shot-classification" (WIP)
-Uses the ModelForZeroShotClassification class, which extends Model, and returns probabilities of labels for the sequence.
-There are other interpretrations of what zero-shot classification means, notably classifications that require fixed labels.
-Not sure which approach is correct.
-More work needed.
-Here, labels must be provided in the config file as a list or as a dictionary {label:description} as a label_candidates parameter in the config file.
-See examples/zeroshot.py

 - "masked-lm"
-Uses the ModelForMaskedLM.
+Uses the ModelForMaskedLM class.
 Returns logits for all tokens in the input sequence.
 For now, filtering for the masked token and softmax are handled outside the pipeline (see tests_maskedlm.py).
 It probably makes sense to integrate this in the pipeline.
 See examples/maskedlm.py

+- "zero-shot-classification"
+Uses the the ModelForMaskedLM class.
+See above.
+The reason for using this pipeline is a recent paper by Answer.ai showing that it was a great alternative to other approaches. (a ModelForZeroShotClassification class had also been prepared, which extends Model, and returns probabilities of labels for the sequence.
+There are other interpretrations of what zero-shot classification means, notably classifications that require fixed labels.
+Not sure which approach is correct.
+More work needed so the class is kept for future work even if it is not used.
+Here, labels must be provided in the config file as a list or as a dictionary {label:description} as a label_candidates parameter in the config file.)
+See examples/zeroshot.py

 - "text-classification"
 Uses the ModelForSequenceClassification class.
 Returns probabilities of labels for the sequence.
 Classification can be a regression (untested for now), binary classification (untested for now) or multilabel classification.
 For multilabel the config file must contain an id2label dictionary.